johannesborg03/AutoRover/README.md

 make

 ### Then to run the project:

-cd ../      (To go back to the root of the project)
-cd build
-./dit639_group14  (Project Name)
+./dit639_group14 4  (Project Name) and a argument for checking prime number, in this case number 4

 ## Workflow